datacoves/docs/docs/how-tos/vscode/datacoves-copilot/llm-config.md

 - **Description:** Provide a simple description such as: `Open AI config`
 - **Format:** Select `Raw JSON`
 - **Value**: The value will vary based on the LLM you are utilizing.

->[!NOTE] We currently only support the 4o model gpt model.

   - **Open AI:** You only need your API key.
 Head to [Open AI](https://platform.openai.com/api-keys) to create your key.
     ```json
     {